zesk/build/documentation/source/guide/usage.md

 If your terminal supports colors, then colors are used to make the help more readable.

-## Usage basics
+## handler basics

-Most functions have a 2nd "usage" function which is the function name with a prefixed underscore.
+Most functions have a 2nd "handler" function which is the function name with a prefixed underscore.

     _usageFunction exitCode message